Help With Your Bill

 We're here to help

 Understanding your energy use can help put you in control of your monthly bills.
-With natural gas costs expected to increase in the coming months, you can prepare by using these tips to reduce your energy use while maintaining your comfort.
+You can use these tips to reduce your energy use while maintaining your comfort.
 Budget Billing can also help balance seasonal energy costs over the year.

-Emergency Rental Assistance Program - New York has $2.7 billion in rent relief funds from the federal Emergency Rental Assistance Program.
+Emergency Rental Assistance Program - New York has $2.7 billion in rent relief funds from the federal Emergency Rental Assistance Program (ERAP).
 This program provides rental and utility relief payments to help eligible renters maintain housing stability.
-Visit otda.ny.gov/programs/Emergency-Rental-Assistance/ or call 844-NY1RENT (844-691-7368) to learn more and see if you qualify.
+Visit otda.ny.gov/programs/Emergency-Rental-Assistance/ or call 844-NY1RENT (844.691.7368) to learn more and see if you qualify.
 If you have been approved for a benefit and have questions on the benefit amount applied to your account, please call 844-NY1RENT (844.691.7368).

 Life Support Users